rileyhilliard/encodify/README.md

 This script solves both these issues by:

-1. Compressing the video size by approximately 7 times, significantly reducing storage requirements while balancing quality.
+1. Compressing the video size, significantly reducing storage requirements while balancing quality.
 2. Preserving the video file metadata, including the creation date, ensuring that the videos maintain their correct timeline and organization in platforms like Google Photos.

 ## Features